iRayan7/startupschool19/README.md

 * 👨‍💻 Amazing talk overall.
 I think every one should watch it.
 Even if you don't currently have a startup idea.

 ### [How to Talk to Users](https://www.startupschool.org/videos/63)
+* Good founders maintain a direct connection to their users. ( To extract info from your users throughout the different stages of a company )
+* To start a company -according to YC- you need to:
+    * Write code. (build your product)
+    * Talk to users.
+* The Mom Test:
+    1. Talk about their life, not your idea. (extract data to help improve your product. not the time to sell your product to them)
+    2. Talk specifics, not hypotheticals.
+    3. Listen, don’t talk.
+* Great questions you can ask in every user interview:
+    1. What’s the hardest part about [doing this the thing]?
+    2. Tell me about the last time you encountered that problem… (context)
+    3. Why was that hard?
+(To know how to explain the value to new customers) (Users buy the Why not the What)
+    4. What, if anything, have you done to try to solve the problem? (is the problem burning enough for others to consider your solution. what your solution will be compared to)
+    5. What don’t you love about the solution you’ve tried? (basis of you feature set)
+* Talking to users is useful at all stages:
+    * Got idea? -> find users with problem
+        * Idea Stage
+            * Finding first users with problem:
+                * Friends, coworkers, intros
+                * Drop by in person!
+                * Industry events
+            * Tips:
+                * Take detailed notes. (you never know which is useful until later)
+                * Keep it casual.
+                * Careful with their time.
+(10-15 min max)
+    * Built prototype -> best first customers
+        * Prototype Stage
+            * Identify best first customers
+            * Find numerical answers to:
+                * How much does this problem cost them?
+                * How frequent is the problem?
+                * How large is their budget?
+    * Launched -> find product market fit
+        * Launched Stage
+            * Iterate towards Product Market Fit
+            * Tips:
+                * Ask for phone # during sign up.
+                * Don’t design by committee.
+                * Discard bad data. (complements)
+* 👨‍💻 Really liked how practical this talk was.

 ### [Week 1 Lectures Q&A](https://www.startupschool.org/videos/83)
 #### WEEK 2
 ### [How to Plan an MVP](https://www.startupschool.org/videos/65)